 The Combined Authority invests in the shares primarily for the delivery of service outcomes rather than for financial return.
 It invests in equities of both subsidiaries and local businesses to support local public services and stimulate local economic growth.
 These investments are an intrinsic part of the delivery of the Combined Authority's programmes they are subject to the Combined Authority's Monitoring and Evaluation framework (published here) which has been reviewed by the Department for Business, Energy and Industrial Strategy including quarterly reporting on the service outcomes being delivered.
 As such this strategy only refers to monitoring of the company from a financial investor's perspective beyond what is done in line with the Monitoring and Evaluation framework.
-As part of the implementation of the Single Assurance Framework a revised Monitoring and Evaluation Framework will be developed during 2024/25.
-The revised Framework will include any continuing requirements while aligning these to the Authority's new processes.

-The Combined Authority has approved a number of material service equity investments as part of the University of Peterborough and Business and Skills agendas summarised below however, in consideration of the relative risk of equity investments over grants and loan funding, there are two overarching principals which the Combined Authority follows with all it's equity investments to ensure that it does not expose itself to undue financial risk:
+The Combined Authority has approved a number of material service equity investments as part of the University of Peterborough, Transport, and Business and Skills agendas summarised below however, in consideration of the relative risk of equity investments over grants and loan funding, there are two overarching principals which the Combined Authority follows with all it's equity investments to ensure that it does not expose itself to undue financial risk:

-- 1) The Combined Authority will only invest in limited companies this limits the liability that the Combined Authority faces to the equity invested in the company, ensuring that the wider Combined Authority finances are insulated from movement in the values of the companies. - 2) The Combined Authority will assume no future financial returns on any equity investments within its Medium-Term Financial Plan (MTFP).
+1) The Combined Authority will only invest in limited companies - this limits the liability that the Combined Authority faces to the equity invested in the company, ensuring that the wider Combined Authority finances are insulated from movement in the values of the companies.

+2) The Combined Authority will assume no future financial returns on any equity investments within its Medium-Term Financial Plan (MTFP).
 This is, financially, the worst-case scenario with equity investments; by not assuming any future returns the Combined Authority is exposed to only up-side risk and the future financial stability of the organisation is not reliant on the performance of the investments i.e. there is no risk that the Combined Authority will be unable to proceed with it's plans due to poorer than anticipated financial performance of the companies.

 All existing material equity investments have been made following a recommendation of the Business Board as all involve an element of Local Growth Fund investment.
-As such all equity investments will have followed the robust due diligence and scoring process which all potential investments must complete prior to being considered by the Business Board - this involves an independent external evaluation of the applicant's business case, financial statements, credit searches, management capability and experience, project key risks, and strategic fit.
+As such, all equity investments will have followed the robust due diligence and scoring process which all potential investments must complete prior to being considered by the Business Board - this involves an independent external evaluation of the applicant's business case, financial statements, credit searches, management capability and experience, project key risks, and strategic fit.
 This results in a report on these areas, a score, and recommendations on what controls and risk mitigations should be put in place if the investment is entered into.